I. What is the UCC?

 Uniform Commercial Code Reporting Service: Cases and Commentary and Uniform Commercial Code Case Digest.
 (KF880 .A29 U54 and KF880.3 U54)

-This reporter series, published since 1965 for the 1st series and since 1986 for the 2nd series, includes cases construing sections of the UCC and provides commentary about them.
+This reporter series, published since 1965 for the 1st series and since 1986 for the 2nd series, includes cases construing sections of the UCC and provides commentary about the cases.
 The set also includes tables indicating state variations of the UCC and the full text of PEB Commentaries.

-Westlaw contains this service in its UCC Cases database (UCC-CS) and UCC Cases Plus database (UCC-CS+).
-In addition to duplicating the case law found in the UCC Cases database, the UCC Cases Plus database includes commentary, attorney general opinions, and the opinions of county counsel, and the Federal Trade Commission as well as other government agency documents.
+Westlaw/WestlawNext contains this service in its UCC Cases database (UCC-CS).
+In Westlaw, the UCC Cases and Administrative Material database (UCC-CS+) includes commentary, attorney general opinions, the opinions of county counsel, and the Federal Trade Commission as well as other government agency documents in addition to duplicating the case law found in the UCC Cases database.

-The Uniform Commercial Code Case Digest companion set provides abstracts to UCC cases contained in the Uniform Commercial Code Reporting Service and is arranged by UCC section number.
+Uniform Commercial Code Reporting Service (KF880.A29 U54) and Uniform Commercial Code Case Digest (KF880.3 .U54).
+This companion set includes a digest that abstracts UCC cases contained in the Uniform Commercial Code Reporting Service and is arranged by UCC section number.